mwahyur46/benthic_habitat_classification/README.md

 # Benthic Habitat Classification with Python

-This workflow focuses on classifying benthic habitats, which is similar to land-use and land-cover (LULC) classification on terrestrial areas, but here the objects of interest are in shallow water environments.
-In certain scenarios, it is advisable to apply specific preprocessing steps to the satellite imagery, such as:
+This pipeline focuses on classifying benthic habitats, analogous to land-use and land-cover (LULC) classification in terrestrial environments.
+However, the objects of interest here are located in shallow water ecosystems.
+Depending on the dataset's quality and the study area's characteristics, specific preprocessing steps for satellite imagery may be required, such as:

 - **Atmospheric correction**
-- **Water column correction** (useful if the geomorphology is not relatively flat or reef flats)
+- **Water column correction** (recommended if the geomorphology varies significantly or includes reef slopes)
-- **Sunglint correction** (to handle sunlight reflections on the water surface)
+- **Sunglint correction** (to mitigate sunlight reflections on the water surface)

-For simplicity, this script assumes the satellite imagery is in optimal condition and does not require these corrections.
+For simplicity, this repository assumes the satellite imagery is already in optimal condition, and no additional corrections are applied.

-## Workflow Overview
+## Pipeline Overview

-The main steps for benthic habitat classification are organized into three separate `.ipynb` files:
+The classification process is organized into three main stages, each represented by a separate `.ipynb` file:

-1. **Prepare Training and Testing Dataset**
+1. **Preparing Training and Testing Datasets**
-   - Extract pixel values and labels from sample data to create datasets for training and testing the model.
+   - Extract pixel values and corresponding labels from sample points.
+   - Create balanced datasets for training and testing the model.

-2. **Build a Machine Learning Model**
+2. **Developing the Machine Learning Model**
-   - Build a model to classify benthic habitat classes based on the training dataset using the Extreme Gradient Boosting (XGBoost) algorithm.
+   - Train a classification model using the Extreme Gradient Boosting (XGBoost) algorithm.
+   - Perform hyperparameter tuning to optimize model performance.

-3. **Apply the Model to Satellite Imagery**
+3. **Applying the Model to Satellite Imagery**
-   - Use the trained model to predict benthic habitat classes across the entire satellite image.
+   - Use the trained model to classify benthic habitat types across the entire satellite image.
+   - Generate output maps for visual interpretation and analysis.

 # Benthic Habitat Classes
 The classification of benthic habitats refers to data from the [Allen Coral Atlas (ACA) - Benthic Habitat v2.0](https://developers.google.com/earth-engine/datasets/catalog/ACA_reef_habitat_v2_0#bands), which is also used as the label for the sample points dataset.
 Thus, the `id_sample` field in the file is aligned with the values from the ACA data, where: